-- Work during the busy hours.
-We like to work when the bars are closing, especially on a Saturday night cause I’m a night-owl.
+- Drive during the busy hours.
+We like to drive when the bars are closing, especially on a Saturday night cause I’m a night-owl.

 - Don’t Chase Surge Pricing.
 Ye, you make more money, but if it’s a 30-minute drive you might not make it before the surge is over.

 - Accept every request.
 We do hear of people being online but not accepting request because they are “too” far.
-You just lost out on a $60 fare.
+You just lost out on earnings.

 - Make every passenger have a great experience.
-While there is technically no tipping through the app, many will tip you with cash.
+There is tipping through the app!

 You experience and money making potential varies depending on where you live and when you decide to work.
-If you only work on Friday and Saturday nights then you can expect to make a lot per hour.
+If you only work on Friday and Saturday nights then you can expect to make a lot.

 Ready to Get Behind the Wheel?